eiskalteschatten/scalable-react-project/README.md

 - `index.tsx` - This is where markup the code for the page resides.
 The only logic this file should contain is anything directly pertaining to the display or layout of the entire page.
 - `[PageName].service.ts` - The service is where the business logic should happen.
 This includes any data handling, etc needed for the page.
 - `[PageName].module.scss` - This is where any CSS belongs that is directly used by this page.
+- `[PageName].context.tsx` - If the page needs a context, is should be defined here.
 - `[PageName].test.tsx` - The test for the page.
 - `[PageName].interfaces.ts` - This is where any necessary TypeScript interfaces should reside that affect the entire page.